Caring for Children’s Teeth

 We want to see your child at age one, which is six months after the first lower baby teeth have erupted.
 It is important that the child gets used to coming to the dentist under the most pleasant of conditions.
 So the child bonds with our dentist and looks forward to their visits.
 Usually we want the children to come in two times per year.
 They will receive a detailed exam of their mouth, a gentle cleaning (polishing) of their teeth and as they get older fluoride will be applied.
 Any tiny pathologies are nipped in the bud.
 An example is interceptive orthodontics.
 Here the guidance of teeth eruption and correction of malocclusion (poor bite) by early intervention in order to improve future outcomes.
 This is usually done with a simple fixed or removable appliance.
 A stitch in time saves nine.
 This is the time for you, the parent to bring up any concerns like excessive thumb sucking or teething problems.
 Any cavities will be diagnosed and treated.
 Cavities in baby teeth should be treated so that the permanent teeth (lying below them) in the jaw will not be harmed.
 We will also reaffirm preventative measures to stop cavities from forming.

 It is best not to schedule their visits during their naptime.
 Preparation by the parent (in terms of talking, reading books) helps in making the first visit a fun experience.

 Our dedicated, experienced and caring team of pediatric dentists and hygienists are looking forward to rendering gentle, comprehensive dental care to your child.
-Please contact us for an appointment.
+Please call us at 212-355-2290 for an appointment.